alejandra-dahl/Amazon_Vine_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/90485451/155904174-ee65111e-f748-4439-b21b-8aead228278a.png)

 ## Summary

-In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+The results show that there doesn't seem to be much bias between paid and unpaid reviews - as seen from 5 star reviews.
+It was also interesting to see that there were more non-Vine reviews than paid reviews.
+This shows that the product is very favorable in the marketplace and the seller could probably go without paid reviews.

+An additional analysis that could be done in the future is look at reviews that are 3-stars or less and seeing how many of those are paid vs non-paid.